hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 `Measurement` in HetaSimulator is representation of experimentally measured value for parameter identification.
 Each `Measurement` is associated with some particular condition, observable value and fixed time point.

 All measurements in the platform are used to calculate the log-likelihood function when required.
-Measurements are stored inside `Cond` objects.
+Measurements are stored inside `Condition` objects.

 ### Import from CSV tables